-Timeframe That a specific Ice Sports facility implementation plan is developed to ensure supply matches with demand across the region and ensure coordinated development of new facilities.
+Entire Region Recommendations (continued) Timeframe That a specific Ice Sports facility implementation plan is developed to ensure supply matches with demand across the region and ensure coordinated development of new facilities.
 Short Development of a regional Off-Road Track and Trail Strategy to determine and guide future track and trail development and investment priorities, including MTB tracks suitable for competition use.
 The strategy would need to be developed collaboratively with the wider sector, including clubs and commercial operators.
 Short Recognition of key local MTB track networks as significant community assets by QLDC and CODC and investigate cost sharing arrangements with MTB Clubs for their upkeep.
 Short That the RSO / NSO consider the development of a bowls specific facility implementation plan to explore opportunities to maximise use of the facilities through partnerships with other activities, mergers of clubs and consolidation / rationalisation of facilities.
 Short That the RSO/NSO consider the development of a golf specific facility implementation to explore opportunities to maximise use of the facilities through partnerships with other activities, mergers of clubs and rationalisation of facilities.
-Short That the RSO / NSO consider the development of a detailed tennis specific facility plan that address the overall network of tennis facilities, the development of a regional competition hub facility (based at an existing facility) and partnerships between tennis clubs, schools and other users (e.g. hockey, futsal, outdoor basketball) to consolidate / rationalise supply of Short courts and to maximise the use of courts in the future.
-That opportunities are explored to increase collaboration / partnerships at an operational level between existing community sport hub facilities.
-Short That opportunities are explored to increase collaboration / partnerships at Short That opportunities are explored to increase collaboration / partnerships at an operational level between existing community sport hub facilities.
-That QLDC, CODC Sport Central work collaboratively to collate and update That opportunities are explored to increase collaboration / partnerships at an operational level between existing community sport hub facilities.
-That QLDC, CODC Sport Central work collaboratively to collate and update participation data from clubs to help inform future strategy.
-That QLDC and CODC develop proactive strategic land acquisition, land protection and land banking strategy for future development as major Short That opportunities are explored to increase collaboration / partnerships at an operational level between existing community sport hub facilities.
-That QLDC, CODC Sport Central work collaboratively to collate and update participation data from clubs to help inform future strategy.
-That QLDC and CODC develop proactive strategic land acquisition, land protection and land banking strategy for future development as major hub parks.
-The Cromwell full-size water-based hockey turf owned by the Central Otago Sports Turf Trust is retained and sustained as the regional facility for hockey Short Medium
+Short That the RSO / NSO consider the development of a detailed tennis specific facility plan that address the overall network of tennis facilities, the development of a regional competition hub facility (based at an existing facility) and partnerships between tennis clubs, schools and other users (e.g. hockey, futsal, outdoor basketball) to consolidate / rationalise supply of courts and to maximise the use of courts in the future.
+Short That opportunities are explored to increase collaboration / partnerships at an operational level between existing community sport hub facilities.
+Short That QLDC, CODC Sport Central work collaboratively to collate and update participation data from clubs to help inform future strategy.
+Short That QLDC and CODC develop proactive strategic land acquisition, land protection and land banking strategy for future development as major hub parks.
+Medium The Cromwell full-size water-based hockey turf owned by the Central Otago Sports Turf Trust is retained and sustained as the regional facility for hockey in the region.
+Medium (renewal) Additional indoor courts are developed over time to meet evident demand from participation growth for indoor sports codes in Queenstown, Wanaka (including some wooden floor capacity), Alexandra and Cromwell.
+Medium That there is further investment in portable seating units which can be utilised across the region to create a temporary small-scale sport or community event arenas.
+Medium